Prepared for Josh S. | Delivered March 18, 2020

 International Seaway Trading Corp v.
 Walgreens

 In 2009, International Seaway Trading Corp lost their case against Walgreens for design infringement when "the District Court granted Walgreens’ motion [for summary judgment], finding that the patents-in-suit were invalid as anticipated under 35 U.S.C. § 102(a) and (e) based on a design patent assigned to Crocs, Inc., maker of the colorful and ubiquitous foam clogs."

-Under appeal, the Federal Circuit upheld the ruling that the "ordinary observer" test " is the sole test for assessing both infringement and
+Under appeal, the Federal Circuit upheld the ruling that the "ordinary observer" test " is the sole test for assessing both infringement and anticipation."

 Curver Luxembourg, SARL v.
 Home Expressions

 against Home Expressions due to wording used in the application, rather than due to the figures included in the patent application.

 for a chair."
 Since Home Expressions used the similar pattern on baskets, rather than on a chair, the courts ruled that the company had not infringed on the design patent.
 This case indicates that both the figures and the descriptions are crucial to protecting a design with a patent.